-Hence, Harv decided to test out the water.
+Hence, he decided to test out the water.
 He decided to learn about the business by working in a pie shop in his neighborhood.
 Clever, huh?

-In the end, he decided to ditch the idea of open a pie shop, instead, he chose to go into the fitness industry, which led him to a big business success.
+In the end, he decided to ditch the idea of opening a pie shop, instead, he chose to go into the fitness industry, which led him to a big business success.

 I believe you know how the “Test the Water” approach function.

 Don’t know what to do in life?
 Just test things out.

 I have heard many people saying that they have no idea what they want to do in life.
 Most want to start a business, but they have no idea what business to go into.
 Some want to build a blog like mine, but they have no idea what niche to start or how to do it.